quick-perf/quickperf-live/doc/test_generation.md

 # Test generation

-Today, for GET HTTP calls done with a Spring RestTemplate, the project allows **generating JUnit 4 and JUnit 5 tests**:
-1) **Reproducing N+1 select with a non-regression on N+1 select** thanks to the [**QuickPerf testing library**](https://github.com/quick-perf/quickperf).

-2) **Ensuring a non-regression on the functional behavior.**
-   It works for both  HTML or JSON response.
-The project uses the [JSONassert library](https://github.com/skyscreamer/JSONassert) to compare the current JSON response with the expected one.

-The generated tests execute an SQL file produced with the help of [**SQL test data generator library**](https://github.com/quick-perf/sql-test-data-generator#sql-test-data-generator).
+The test generation feature aims at producing automatic tests checking the functional behavior and performance-related properties.

+Today, the test generation feature allows creating Junit 4 or JUnit 5 java test class assuring a non-regression on a _GET_ HTTP call response.
+It could also check the behavior of other HTTP calls (POST, PUT, ...); feel free to contribute to this open-source project!
+The generated tests also currently check the absence of an N+1 select.
+It may also verify other performance-related properties, such as the presence of a database connection leak.
+Once again, don't hesitate to contribute to _QuickPerf live_!

+E

+`
+The generated test can check the functional behavior and performance-related properties.
+`
+// copie écran fichiers générés
+// Bout de code fichier Java générés

+// Infos outils rassemblés par appel HTTP

 :mag_right: Test generation log example
 ```